 List the main points you are including in the listicle post.

-The list items form the body of the blog post.
+The list of items form the body of the blog post.
 List out your main points in a proper logic or flow.

 - List Item 1 [Bold]